The Inaugural Edit · 25 Pieces · Never Reopened

 Three thousand years

-Every PESHA saree is a collaboration between India's ancient folk artists and its finest silk weavers.
-The art form comes first.
-The fabric is chosen to honour it.
+Every PESHA piece is a collaboration between India's folk artists and its rarest silks.
+The art form is chosen first.
+The cloth is chosen to honour it.

 Madhubani